Guidelines for Good Social Media Use After a Car Accident

 • Don’t talk about your case – If you want to discuss the accident, your recovery, or the status of your claim, talk to your lawyer.
 Think of your social media platforms as legal documents.
 Any information you communicate to others becomes evidence the insurance company can use to justify offering a low settlement or denying your claim entirely.

-How Cain Law Office Can Help You
+How Cain Law Can Help You

-If you suffered injuries in an Oklahoma City car crash, you should contact Cain Law Office today.
+If you suffered injuries in an Oklahoma City car crash, you should contact Cain Law today.
 We’re available 24/7 to take your call so you can speak with us when you need us most.
 We also take cases on contingency, so you won’t face the burden of upfront fees or costs.

 We’ve recovered more than $80 million on behalf of our clients, so you can feel confident knowing we will fight for you.
 Contact us right now for a free consultation with a dedicated and trusted personal injury lawyer in Oklahoma City.
 We can meet you in the hospital, at your home, or anywhere else that’s most convenient for you.